-If you earn $18,200 or more as a sole trader, you’re required to pay tax.
-The rate you’ll pay is the same as individual tax payers.
+As a sole trader, you’re required to pay tax like any other business or individual.
+The rate you’ll pay is the same as a personal income tax return.
 Exactly what you pay depends on how much you earn each year and is worked out by the Australian Taxation Office (ATO).

 Assess for PSI